GaoDongYang2022/Correcting-Stellar-FFDs-Detected-by-TESS-and-Kepler/ReadMe.txt

 EngLow_Range15 	logarithm 	The energy lower limit for cumulative FFD fitting within energy range of detection probability P_det>= 15% from Kepler
 --------------------------------------------------------------------------------
 Note on table2.csv:
-(1) Because of the requirement of sufficient energy bins, we use the whole energy range to fit the cumulate FFDs obtained from the TESS data for Sample-1 stars, except for TIC 164670606 (KIC 8935655), which has enough energy bins to fit in different detection complete range.
+(1) When fitting the cumulative FFDs, we use the flare energy of each event calculated from the stellar parameters from GAIA catalog.
-(2) For Sample-1 faint stars, especially considering their photometric light curves from TESS, we extend the flares with P_det ≥ 0.001 for correction. (see Section 3.4 )
+(2) Because of the requirement of sufficient energy bins, we use the whole energy range to fit the cumulate FFDs obtained from the TESS data for Sample-1 stars.

 Description of table3.csv